Abaan9350/document-changer/README.md

 4. **Output:** The tool processes the file and saves the updated document (with the new file name) in the same folder.

 **Changes to make:**
-Change the Python code as per your customisation
+Change the Python code as per your customisation.
-Mine focuses on changing name from Ashish to Abaan and PRN from 122AX016 to 122AX002 you can customise the Folder desitnations and shit idk.
+Mine focuses on changing name from Ashish to Abaan and PRN from 122AX016 to 122AX002.
+You can customise the Folder desitnations and shit idk.